Afreecuh/PEM-Analysis/README.md

 Then open the reported local URL in a browser to interact with the UI.

 ## Typical workflow
-1. **Upload & calibrate:** On Page 1, upload paired SEI/BSE images and enter the real-world scale to compute µm/px for downstream measurements.【F:website.py†L450-L492】
+1. **Upload & calibrate:** On Page 1, upload paired SEI/BSE images and enter the real-world scale to compute µm/px for downstream measurements.
-2. **Analyze porosity:** Page 2 computes pore metrics, draws contours, and plots pore area and diameter histograms for the SEI image.【F:website.py†L137-L236】
+2. **Analyze porosity:** Page 2 computes pore metrics, draws contours, and plots pore area and diameter histograms for the SEI image.
-3. **Assess Pt particles:** Page 3 reports particle counts, size statistics, heatmaps, and surface-area weighting derived from the BSE image.【F:website.py†L254-L399】
+3. **Assess Pt particles:** Page 3 reports particle counts, size statistics, heatmaps, and surface-area weighting derived from the BSE image.
-4. **Visualize in 3D:** Page 4 renders a point cloud of grayscale intensities with adjustable Gaussian smoothing.【F:website.py†L680-L754】
+4. **Visualize in 3D:** Page 4 renders a point cloud of grayscale intensities with adjustable Gaussian smoothing.
-5. **Generate the report:** Page 5 bundles the calibrated images, analysis summaries, and AI-written commentary into a downloadable PDF.【F:website.py†L494-L676】
+5. **Generate the report:** Page 5 bundles the calibrated images, analysis summaries, and AI-written commentary into a downloadable PDF.

 ## Troubleshooting tips
-- Ensure the two scale-bar points are distinct; identical coordinates prevent calibration.【F:website.py†L905-L918】
+- Ensure the two scale-bar points are distinct; identical coordinates prevent calibration.
-- Verify the OpenAI key has quota—otherwise the PDF will fall back to a placeholder message for the AI commentary.【F:website.py†L640-L676】
+- Verify the OpenAI key has quota—otherwise the PDF will fall back to a placeholder message for the AI commentary.
-- NCC-based Pt detection assumes clear template regions; adjust image preprocessing upstream if matches are sparse.【F:website.py†L308-L366】
+- NCC-based Pt detection assumes clear template regions; adjust image preprocessing upstream if matches are sparse.

 ## License
 This project inherits the license of its upstream source.
 Add license details here if you adopt a specific open-source license.